johnsonjh/lzpack/README.md

   **standard** compression results representing **LZPACK** performance on a low-memory CP/M‑80 system are still respectable.

-* The above files were "trimmed" to "near‑exact" length (determined up discarding up to, but *not* including, the final `0x00` or `0x1A` bytes in the last 128‑byte "record") of the file on the Linux host system used for testing.
+* The above files were "trimmed" to "near‑exact" length (determined by discarding up to, but *not* including, the final `0x00` or `0x1A` bytes in the last 128‑byte "record") of the file on the Linux host system used for testing.